 Valencia Tourist Port & Catamaran, and las Arenas-Malvarrosa beaches

-Half day visit to see the tourist port and take the catamaran (duration 50 minutes) to see the facilities and bases of the participants in the last edition of the 32 America’s Cup (2007).
+Half day visit to see the tourist port and take the catamaran (duration 50 minutes) to see the facilities and bases of the participants of the 32nd America’s Cup (2007).

 On board, drinks (mineral water, soft drinks or wine) plus a tasting of mussels will be served.